jakejosephcs/full-stack-open-2020/part6/redux-anecdotes/README.md

 ## 6.16 Anecdotes and the backend, step4
 Also modify the creation of a new anecdote to happen using asynchronous action creators, made possible by the redux-thunk-library.

+## 6.17 Anecdotes and the backend, step5
+Voting does not yet save changes to the backend.
+Fix the situation with the help of the redux-thunk-library.